aiRoyi/AmazonResearch/README.md

 5. Click "Next", you can set permissions and set properties, you can add Metadata for the file.
 Click "Upload" to upload the file
 6. If you want to get the file from link, click "Actions" -> "Make public"

+### Manage the storage space of EC2 instance using Amazon EBS

+1. In EC2 instance Overview, select ELASTIC BLOCK STORE -> Volumes
+2. Click "Create Volume", Set the Volume Type, Size, Availability Zone and etc...

+    *Note: If you don't create the volume in the same availability zone used by the EC2 instance where it should be used, you will not be   able to attach it!
+That is why you need to know the Availability Zone before creating a new volume.*

+3. After created, you can see the volume state is available in the checkbox.
+Right-clicking on it and selecting the Attach Volume action